 Resources & Reading list

-The summative assessment will be based solely on professionalism and engagement
+The summative assessment will be based on attendance, engagement and professional behaviour.

 This is how we’ll formally assess what you have learned in this module.